MakerBay/Image_Recognition/README.md

 In predict.ipynb notebook, as opposed to the training process, images are not required to be hosted or mounted in a Google drive.
 Instead we use a process similar to CAPTCHA: images to be tested are passed to the prediction model in a form of a list of base64 images through an API call.
 Then base64 images are turned back into image binaries.

 It is possible to change this behavior and have the image binaries mounted on the tensorflow server.
+Then a similar code as 'predict.py' can be used to label images in a folder called 'unknow_images'